StatCan/NBL-CNB/docs/source/polygon_cutting.rst

    1. If the input geometry is not a LineString or MultiLineString and is a Polygon or Multipolygon then convert it to lines using .boundary.
    2. .boundary return the boundary as a single line.
 Break this up so that each side is a single record per side.
-   3. The above steps create significant number of duplicated lines filter the duplicated geometries to prevent
+   3. The above steps create significant number of duplicated lines filter the duplicated geometries to prevent duplication

    .. code-block:: python